mcollina/pino-roll/README.md

 * `extension?`: appends the provided string after the file number.

+* `symlink?`: creates a symlink to the current log file.
+  The symlink will be updated to the latest log file upon rotation.
+  The name of the symlink is always called `current.log`.

 * `limit?`: strategy used to remove oldest files when rotating them:

 * `limit.count?`: number of log files, **in addition to the currently used file**.